ByteSliceHQ/deepdish/packages/stylesheet/README.md

 // the stylesheet we created above import { stylesheet } from "./stylesheet";

-// the styles that we defined in a separate file import * as styles from "./button-styles";
+import * as styles from "./button-styles";

 export const Button = stylesheet.element(